 My model represents Boxhill during the period 1905-1913, as a 2-4-0 hauling a scratchbuilt balloon trailer.
-Boxhill’s livery during this period is confused - Bradley states, in the introductory section on liveries, that in 1905 the engine was painted in experimental goods green, and elsewhere that it was painted in Stroudley green.
+Boxhill’s livery during this period is confused - Bradley states, in his introductory section on liveries, that in 1905 the engine was painted in experimental goods green, and elsewhere that it was painted in Stroudley green.
 Study of photos from the period show two distinct shades, and therefore that it cannot have been painted in goods green (dark olive green all over, lined out in black and red).
-There seems to be no definitive information but IEG seems the most likely colour (as set out in the HMRS publication ‘Southern Livery’).
-The only change from the standard Stroudley IEG appears to the concave corners to the lining (compare photos left and right).
+There seems to be no definitive information but modified IEG seems the most likely colour (as set out in the HMRS publication ‘Southern Livery’).
+The only change from the standard Stroudley IEG appears to be the concave corners to the lining (compare photos left and right).

 The loco body is a whitemetal kit bought second hand, but by an unknown manufacturer.
 The chassis is a modification of the original, with full compensation (single pivot on the leading axle, and side-beams between the rear two).
 The motor is a Mashima driving a High Level Models Roadrunner+ gearbox on the centre axle.
 Pick-up is by split axles.